lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    There are several differences with the previous input files used in this tutorial because, from now on, the system will combine water and silica.
-    Two force fields are combined, Vashishta for
+    There are several differences with the previous input files used in this tutorial.
+From now on, the system will combine water and silica, and therefore two force fields are combined: Vashishta for SiO, and lj/cut/tip4p/long for TIP4P water model.
+    Combining the two force field is
-    SiO, and lj/cut/tip4p/long for TIP4P water model, which is done using the hybrid/overlay pair style.
+    done using the *hybrid/overlay* pair style.

+..  container:: justify

-    The kspace solver is used to calculate the long range Coulomb interactions associated with tip4p/long.
+    The *kspace* solver is used to calculate the long range Coulomb interactions associated with *tip4p/long*.
-    Finally, the style for the bonds and angles of the water molecules are defined (although not important since its a rigid water model).
+    Finally, the style for the bonds and angles of the water molecules are defined, although they are not important since its a rigid water model.

+..  container:: justify

     Before going further, we also need to make a few change to our data file.
     Currently, *dilatedSiO.data* only includes two atom types, but